 No. The reservoir is a clever design with a removable hatch.
 This allows the pump to be accessed without having to remove the natural stone feature.

 No. The reservoir should collect and recirculate the water.
 Water may be lost to splashing and evaporation so level should regularly be checked.
 The pump should never run dry.
 Simply top up the reservoir with a bucket of water or hose.

 It’s simple and easy to create a natural stone pyramid in any garden design with our bespoke base plates.
 Read more in our How To Build A Stone Pyramid guide with quick install video.

 The pumps normally require mains electric.
 However please consult with a certified electrician for installation.
 Normally should be connected via an RCD.
 Pumps normally come with 10 x metres of cable so take this into consideration when installing electrics and situating your water feature.

 Welsh Slate is a very durable material.
 It can withstand fluctuations in temperature and remains constant.

 This depends on how much the water feature is used.
 If not used water may become stagnant.
 But once pump is on again, this should soon clear up.
 Keep an eye on water levels and make sure the pump never runs dry.
 See pump manufacturers warranty.

-No. I have failed to find a suitable strong enough solar pump.
-These may work for a small plastic fountain about 100mm high, but I certainly would not recommend using on any Welsh Slate Water Features garden products.
+No. To date we have failed to find a suitable strong enough solar pump.
+These may work for a small plastic fountain about 100mm high, but we certainly would not recommend using on any Welsh Slate Water Features garden products.